lydiatliu/lydiatliu.github.io/writing.md

 > *Frogpond* ([41:2](/poems/blackberry.md), 42:1).

-She is a recipient of the Bain-Swiggett Poetry Prize from Princeton University (2016), the Dorothy Rosenberg Memorial Prize in Lyric Poetry from UC Berkeley (2019), and the C.D.
-Wright Memorial Scholarship from [the Poetry Program at the Community of Writers](https://communityofwriters.org/workshops/poetry-workshop/) (2020).
+She has received the Bain-Swiggett Poetry Prize from Princeton University (2016), the Dorothy Rosenberg Memorial Prize in Lyric Poetry from UC Berkeley (2019), and the C.D.
+Wright Memorial Scholarship from [the Poetry Program at the Community of Writers](https://communityofwriters.org/workshops/poetry-workshop/) (2020), and was a finalist in the [2022 Poetry Society of America Chapbook Fellowship](https://poetrysociety.org/about/news/announcing-the-winners-of-the-2022-poetry-society-of-america-chapbook-fellowships) contest, selected by Eileen Myles.
 Lydia believes in voice and has read at the [Holloway Reading Series](https://hollowayreadingseries.wordpress.com/2021/01/26/fall-2020/) at UC Berkeley and at the [David Ireland House](https://500cappstreet.org/) in San Francisco [with friends](https://500cappstreet.org/uncategorized/the-house-at-night-la-casita-en-la-nochecita/).
 She has been [interviewed](http://bhreview.org/2022/01/20/contributor-spotlight-lydia-t-liu/) for her work by Bellingham Review.

 ![Keep calm and drink tea](img/2020_reading_2.png)